gpresazzi/magic_giulio_alexa_skill/readme.md

 1. Alexa skil defined: https://developer.amazon.com/alexa/console/ask
 2. AWS account with lambda defined
+3. Python 3.6+ installed on you local machine

 ### Setup

-If not installed, install virtualenv
+If not already installed, install virtualenv.
+Then follows the next steps.

 1. Install virtualenv